The realization space of an unstable coalgebra: Cosimplicial spaces

 \subsection{Postnikov decompositions}

-Similarly to the case of unstable coalgebras, the homotopy excision theorem for cosimplicial spaces shows that the skeletal filtration of a cosimplicial space is principal, in the sense that the successive inclusions can be written as homotopy pushouts.
+Similarly to the case of unstable coalgebras, the homotopy excision theorem for cosimplicial spaces shows that the skeletal filtration of a cosimplicial space is principal, that is, the successive inclusions can be described as homotopy pushouts of a certain type.
 This is a direct consequence of the following proposition.

 \begin{proposition} Let $f\co X^\bu \to Y^\bu$ be an $n$-connected map in $c \mc{S}^{\mc{G}}$, $n\geq 1$, and $C = \pi^0 H_*(Y^\bu)$.
 Let $Z^\bu$ be the homotopy cofiber of $f$ and $M =\pi^n (H_* (Z^\bu ))$.
 Consider the homotopy pullback